RibeiroGroup/Tutorials/1_ClassicalHarmonicOscillator/instructions.md

 ### Energy computation

 The energy of the system can be computed from its kinetic and potential component.
-The potential energy at some time $t_n$ is simply a function of the position.
-However, to compute the kinetic energy we need information of the velocity.
+The potential energy at some time $t_n$ is simply a function of the position, you can ignore the potential energy arising from the interaction with the electrical field.
+To compute the kinetic energy we need information of the velocity.
 Subtracting Equation 3 from 2, we get

 $\Large y_{n+1} - y_{n-1} = 2\dot{y}_n \Delta t + \mathcal{O}(\Delta t^2)$